• Fact Checked

 Along with increasing your water intake, there are other natural remedies you could utilize, too, to help fight a yeast infection at home, the biggest being vaginal probiotics.

 Probiotics are good bacteria that keep your vagina functioning as it should.
 One of the most important probiotics for vaginal health is called Lactobacillus.
 Lactobacillus helps to maintain your vaginal pH, which is slightly acidic to prevent bacteria and yeast overgrowth.
-By taking daily probiotic supplements that contain these clinically proven strain of Lactobacillus, like Happy V’s Prebiotic + Probiotic, you are balancing the levels of good bacteria in your vagina to help fight off the bad4
+By taking daily probiotic supplements that contain these clinically proven strains of Lactobacillus, like Happy V’s Prebiotic + Probiotic, you are balancing the levels of good bacteria in your vagina to help fight off the bad4.

-While probiotics have some really promising science, there are other natural remedies, too, particularly tea tree oil and garlic tablets, both of which have natural antifungal properties.
+While probiotics have some really promising science5, there are other natural remedies, too, particularly tea tree oil and garlic tablets, both of which have natural antifungal properties.
 Just talk to your doctor before starting these to make sure you are taking them correctly.

 Lastly, you will want to prevent your genital area from becoming too moist, since moisture fuels the growth of fungi.
 You can do this by wearing breathable cotton underwear, avoiding tight-fighting clothing, and changing clothes promptly after working out or swimming.